Download a FREE E-Book with 20 Easy Weeknight Dinners

 step by step pictures of the almond cookie dough

-• Granulated sugar – You can use brown sugar, but the cookies will be softer and darker in color
+• Granulated sugar – you can use brown sugar if you prefer, but the cookies will be softer and darker in color

-• Almond extract – You can add vanilla extract in addition, but you need the almond extract for the intense almond flavor
+• Almond extract – you can add vanilla extract in addition, but you need the almond extract for the intense almond taste

 holiday almond cookie dough balls on a baking sheet